 Vietnam's Labor Code, along with a number of guiding instruments, regulates the relationship between employers and employees in Vietnam, including both Vietnamese nationals and expatriates.
 It specifies that an employment contract must generally be made in writing.
-In accordance with Labor Code 2019, effective January 1, 2021, there are two types of labor contracts, indefinite term and definite term contracts.
+In accordance with Labor Code 2019, there are two types of labor contracts, indefinite term and definite term contracts.
 An employer is only permitted to offer two consecutive fixed term contracts, subsequent to which the employment contract must be an indefinite term contract.
+Employees are entitled to statutory benefits payable by the employer, including health, social and unemployment insurance.